American, Appetizer, Restaurant, Savory Bread

 The Prado Chipotle Hummus

 This hummus is absolutely delicious.
-They serve it with many varieties of breadsticks.
+The Prado serves it with many varieties of breadsticks.

 • Prep Time: 10 minutes